marcomq/nimview/README.md

 ### Difference to Eel and Neel
 There are some cool similar frameworks: The very popular framework [eel](https://github.com/ChrisKnott/Eel) for python and its cousin [neel](https://github.com/Niminem/Neel) for nim.
-There are 2 major differences:
+While you may create an app faster with eel / neel, there are 2 major differences:
 - Both eel and neel make it easy to call back-end side functions from Javascript and also call exposed Javascript from back-end.
-This is not any goal here with Nimview.
+This is not the way Nimview works.
   Nimview will just make it easy to trigger back-end routes from Javascript but will not expose Javascript functions to the back-end side.
   If you want to do so, you need to parse the back-end’s response and call the function with this data.
-  This makes it possible to use multiple HTML / JS user interfaces for the same back-end code without worrying about javascript functions.
+  While this seems to unnecessary, it makes it possible to use multiple HTML / JS user interfaces for the same back-end code without worrying about javascript callback functions.
-- With Nimview, you also don't need a webserver running that might take requests from any other user on localhost.
+- With Nimview, you also don't need a webserver running that might take requests from any other user on localhost as you use Webview in release mode.
 This improves security and makes it possible to run multiple applications without having port conflicts.
+- Nimview includes a simple global token check that may be able to prevent most CSRF attacks when the server is running on localhost.

 ### Difference to Flask
 [Flask](https://github.com/pallets/flask) is probably the most popular python framework to create micro services and Nimview/Jester probably cannot compete with the completeness of Flask for simple python cloud applications.
 Nimview for example will not support server side template engines as flask does.
 But Nimview is written in Nim and creates static binaries that can run in a minimal tiny Docker container that doesn't need an installed python environment.
 So you might create containers for your application that have just a few MB.
 So those deploy and startup much faster than Flask applications.
 Make sure to avoid building with Webview when creating binaries for Docker by compiling with `-d:useServer`, or you need to include GTK libraries in your container.